Chart Color Schemes

 Callala Bay has a typical household mix, with a fairly typical median household size

-Family households account for 72.7% of all households, including 24.3% that are couples with children, 36.2% that are couples without children, and 11.3% that are single parent families.
-Non-family households make up the remaining 27.3%, with lone person households at 25.2% and group households comprising 1.7% of the total.
-The median household size is 2.4 people, which matches the average for the Rest of NSW.
+Family households account for 72.7% of all households, including 24.3% couples with children, 36.2% couples without children, and 11.3% single parent families.
+Non-family households constitute the remaining 27.3%, with lone person households at 25.2% and group households comprising 1.7%.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households